 - Coupling and interaction learning: to formalize, represent, analyze, learn and manage complex interactions and coupling relationships in complex data, behaviors, and systems and transform existing theories and systems of pattern recognition, data mining, machine learning, risk management, outlier detection, and recommendation, etc.; (more about coupling learning can be found in the topic on coupling and interaction learning);

 - New-generation recommender systems: to understand the complexities, intelligences surrounding the entities, interactions, couplings of recommender systems, including its users, products, context, and dynamics for actionable recommendation .

 Other Research Topics

-There are many interesting research topics in metasynthetic computing and engineering of open complex giant systems such as open complex intelligent systems, including but are not limited to the following areas:
+There are many interesting research topics in metasynthetic AI, computing and engineering of open complex giant systems such as open complex intelligent systems, including but are not limited to the following areas:

 - Enabling systematology: synthesizing reductionism and holism, conducting qualitative-to-quantitative metasynthesis;

 - Cognitive modeling and social cognitive intelligence: individual thinking, group thinking, social thinking, creative thinking, critical thinking, imaginary thinking, emergence of social intelligence;

 - X-complexities: such as openness, hierarchy, sociality, interaction, heterogeneity, scale, evolution, human-machine interaction and cooperation, and their metasynthesis;